IndoNLP/cendol/README.md

 # **Cendol: Open Instruction-tuned Generative Large Language Models for Indonesian Languages**
 Cendol is an open-source collection of fine-tuned generative large language models in Indonesian languages covering decoder-only and encoder-decoder transformer model architectures ranging in scale from 300 million to 13 billion parameters.
-This is the repository for the {XXM} model.
-Links to other models can be found in the index at the bottom.
+This is the code repository for Cendol.
+Links to the models and datasets can be found below.

 ## Model Details
-*Note: Use of Cendol is licensed under the [Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/).
+*Note*: Use of Cendol is licensed under the [Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/)

+**Overview**

 IndoNLP developed and publicly released the Cendol family of large language models (LLMs), a collection of pretrained and fine-tuned generative text models ranging in scale from 560 million to 13 billion parameters.

-Our Indonesian LLMs cover two fine-tuned versions: (1) Cendol-Instruct that is instruction-tuned on tasks-specific NLP data such as machine translation, summarization, question answering, etc; and (2) Cendol-Chat that is continuously instruction-tuned on general knowledge and human-centric prompts.
-Both Cendol-Instruct and Cendol-Chat are only designed for a single turn conversation.
-Cendol outperform open-source multilingual and region-specific LLMs on most benchmarks we tested by a huge margin, with the smaller version (<1B parameters) of Cendol  can be highly competitive with other LLMs with 7B parameters.
+Cendol models cover two instruction-tuned versions:
+1. Cendol-Instruct that is instruction-tuned on tasks-specific NLP data such as sentiment analysis, topic modeling, machine translation, summarization, question answering, paraphrasing, etc
+2. Cendol-Chat that is continuously instruction-tuned from **Cendol-Instruct** on general knowledge and human-centric prompts.

+Both Cendol-Instruct and Cendol-Chat are designed for a single-turn conversation.
+Cendol outperforms open-source multilingual and region-specific LLMs on most benchmarks we tested by a huge margin, with the smaller version (<1B parameters) of Cendol being highly competitive with other LLMs with 7B parameters.

-**Model Developers** IndoNLP
+**Model Developers**: IndoNLP

 **Variations**

 Cendol comes from 2 base models (mT5 and LLaMA-2) each with a range of parameter sizes. mT5-based Cendol comes with 300M (mT5-small), 580M (mT5-base), 1.2B (mT5-large), 3.7B (mT5-XL), and 13B (mT5-XXL) models, while LLaMA-2-based Cendol comes with 7B (LLaMA2-7B) and 13B (LLaMA2-13B) models.
 Both variants come with Cendol-Instruct and Cendol-Chat variations.
 All 13B parameter models are tuned with LoRA, while others are fully fine-tuned.

 In our paper, we showcase that adapting region-specific LLMs using LoRA is ineffective and inefficient, i.e., the 13B (mT5-XXL) Cendol models perform slightly worse than the 1.2B (mT5-large) Cendol models, while having 3x slower training time and 4x slower inference time.
-As an alternative to LoRA, we showcase the benefits of vocabulary substitution as an effective and efficient strategy for region-specific adaptation, where we improve the efficiency by 11.50% and 18.71% for training and inference times, respectively.
+As an alternative to LoRA, we showcase the benefits of vocabulary substitution as an effective and efficient strategy for region-specific adaptation, where we improve the efficiency by **11.50%** and **18.71%** for training and inference times, respectively.
 In terms of evaluation performance, we also showcase that the model performs on par with the Cendol model trained with the original vocabulary.
-We also release the Indonesian vocabulary-adapted model [here](https://huggingface.co/indonlp/cendol-llama2-ind-vocab-inst).
+We also release the Indonesian vocabulary-adapted model denoted as `Indonesian-Vocab Instruct`.

-**Input** Models input text only.
+**Input-Output**: Models input and output are text only.

-**Output** Models generate text only.

 **Model Architecture**